GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/README.md

 If the automation bucket and the automation service account were provided to you by your administrator, rename the `backend.tf.tmpl` and the `providers.tf.tmpl` files to `backend.tf` and `providers.tf` and update them with your settings.

-To configure the Terraform steps in the build, rename the `terraform.tfvars.tmpl` file the `1-base-infrastructure` folder to `terraform.tfvars`.
+To configure the Terraform steps in the build, rename the `terraform.tfvars.tmpl` file in the `1-base-infrastructure` folder to `terraform.tfvars`.
 Make modifications to the `terraform.tfvars` file to align it with your specific environment.
 At the very least, you should set the following variables:

 - `project_id` - your project ID
 - `region` - your region for a VPC and a GKE cluster
 - `prefix` - the prefix that will be added to the default names of resources provisioned by the configuration
-- `tensorboard_region` - the region of a TensorBoard instance
+- `tensorboard_config.region` - the region of a TensorBoard instance
-- `tensorboard_name` - the name of your TensorbBoard instance.
-The prefix is not added to the TensorBoard name.
 - `cpu_node_pools` - The `terraform.tfvars.tmpl` template provides an example configuration for a single autoscaling node pool.
 - `tpu_node_pools` - The  template shows an example configuration for two TPU node pools with  v4-16 pod slices.
 Modify the `tpu_node_pools` variable to provision different TPU node pool configurations, as described below.